SGRDN-Data learned sparsification of graph reaction-diffusion networks: Introduction

 Spielman and Teng introduced a more advanced form of sparsification known as spectral sparsifiers (\cite{spielman_teng_2011}).
 Spectral sparsifiers approximate the quadratic form of the graph Laplacian matrix.
-Such sparsifiers help in solving systems of linear equations (\cite{spielman_teng_2004}, \cite{spielman_teng_2011}).
+Such sparsifiers help in solving systems of linear equations (\cite{spielman_teng_2004, spielman_teng_2011}).
 The resulting sparsified graph exhibits an edge count approximated as $O(n \log(n)^c$), where $c$ is a large constant.
 In their study, Spielman and Srivastava (\cite{spielman_srivastava_2008}) demonstrated that it is possible to construct a sparsifier for any graph with $n$ vertices, containing $O(\frac{n \log(n)}{\epsilon^2}$) edges.
 Additionally, they introduced a linear algorithm to achieve this objective.
 Another work by Goyal, Rademacher and Vempala (\cite{goyal_rademacher_vempala_2009}) proposed to create cut sparsifiers from random spanning trees.
-Batson, Spielman and Srivastava (\cite{batson_spielman_srivastava_2014}) construct sparsifiers with size $O(\frac{n}{\epsilon^2}$) edges in $O(\frac{m n^3}{\epsilon^2 }$) time using a determinstic algorithm.
+Batson, Spielman and Srivastava (\cite{batson_spielman_srivastava_2014}) construct sparsifiers with size $O(\frac{n}{\epsilon^2}$) edges in $O(\frac{m n^3}{\epsilon^2 }$) time using a deterministic algorithm.
 Fung and Harvey devised an algorithm that samples edges based on the inverse of edge connectivity to produce cut sparsifiers (\cite{DBLP:journals/corr/abs-1005-0265}).
 Additionally they also describe an approach to produce cut sparsifiers from uniformly random spanning trees.
 A meta-learning-based approach for graph sparsification is discussed in (\cite{metalearning_sparsify}).
-The use of sparsification routines, as discussed in (\cite{allenzhu2015spectral}), enables the creation of linear-sized sparsifiers in nearly quadratic time.
-This approach addresses the sparsification problem by treating it as a regret minimization problem.
+While the literature presents various graph sparsification techniques for different objectives, methods that preserve the dynamical behaviour of the system during sparsification remain unexplored.